eswong610/user-guide-docs/docs/queries.md

 # How to Insert and Query Data from the Database
 {: .no_toc }

+Our database right now is empty.
+To make use of it, we will need to insert data with the schema we've just created.
+We will also go through querying data to actually retrieve values that we can use in our application.

 ## Step 1 - Installing The body-parser Package
 If you are looking to get user data from a form, you will need to npm install body-parser to access the body of the request parameters.